We offer both a major and a minor in Atmospheric Science.

-UC Davis Atmospheric Science offers undergraduate as well as graduate degree programs.
-As an undergraduate major, you will begin your studies by developing a strong foundation in mathematics and the natural sciences.
+- As an undergraduate major, you will begin your studies by developing a strong foundation in mathematics and the natural sciences.
 At the upper-division level, you will take a series of courses in weather observation, dynamics, radiation, thermodynamics, instruments, analysis and forecasting as the groundwork for the courses in specialized weather and science topics that follow.
-In addition to your coursework in atmospheric science, you will take advanced courses in other disciplines (such as chemistry, environmental studies or computer programming) to broaden your understanding of modern meteorology.
+Here is a full list of degree requirements.

 For further information, please contact: